Cascais-Portugal.com

 The Praia da Adraga

 The Praia das Maçãs is a wide, sandy beach that fills the valley carved out by a small river.
 On the northern side of the beach is a charming town, also known as Praia das Maçãs.
-This is a calm and relaxed beach, and its large size means there is always plenty of space during the summer.
+This is a calm and relaxed beach, and its large size means there is always plenty of space, even during the summer.

 Related articles: Praia das Maçãs